 Do I have to buy a permit to park at Shasta College?

 A valid parking permit must be displayed if you park in any parking space Monday through Thursday, between 8:00 am and 10:00 pm, or 8:00 am to 5:00 pm on Fridays.
-Purchase a semester permit at the Business Office or purchase a daily permit from the yellow dispensers located in student parking areas.
+Purchase a semester permit at the Admissions & Records Office or purchase a daily permit from the yellow dispensers located in student parking areas.
 The cost of a daily permit is $2 and is valid for the day of purchase.

 Do I have to buy a permit if I drive a moped or motorcycle to school?

 Mopeds and motorcycles may park in designated motorcycles parking areas without charge.
 However, if you wish to park in a regular vehicle space you must purchase and display a permit.

 If I own more than one car, do I have to buy more than one permit?

 Permits decals are repositionable and may be removed and transferred to another vehicle.

 Where can visitors park?

 Visitors may park in designated visitor parking areas for 30 minutes without obtaining a permit; pay to park in the metered areas; purchase a daily permit from the yellow dispensers located in the student parking lots and park in any student designated parking space.

 Does my Shasta College permit allow me to park in a metered space without paying?